webOSArchive/maplite-service/readme.md

 # Overview

-A PHP service, leveraging Bing Maps and IPInfo.org to provide a podcast directory, and a proxy service, for retro devices that are capable of displaying images, but may not be able to get a geofix, load tiles or render vectors.
+A PHP service, leveraging Bing Maps and IPInfo.org to provide a maps service and proxy for retro devices that are capable of displaying images, but may not be able to get a geofix, load tiles or render vectors.

+# Archival

+In 2024, the Bing Maps API changed and this service no longer functions.
+Since webOS can't handle vector-based maps, which most APIs have migrated to, there doesn't seem to be a way to deliver this service any longer.

 # Requirements